• Skip to main content

 The coordination of these cases in the Los Angeles Superior Court means one judge will handle all cases, preventing contradictory decisions and promoting consistent rulings.

 California’s coordination signals judicial recognition of the legitimacy of video game addiction claims.
-Coordinated proceedings also often facilitate comprehensive settlements that benefit all affected parties, potentially leading to industry-wide changes in how games are designed and marketed to children.
+Coordinated proceedings also often facilitate comprehensive settlements for all affected parties, potentially leading to industry-wide changes in how games are designed and marketed to children.

-Judge Jessner noted that proving the games caused harm will require expert witnesses from both sides and having one court handle all cases will make this process more efficient while avoiding conflicting decisions.
+Judge Jessner noted that proving the games caused harm will require expert witnesses from both sides, and having one court handle all cases streamlines this process and avoids conflicting decisions.

 Any appeals from the coordinated proceeding will be heard by the California Court of Appeal, Second Appellate District, which may establish important precedent for future cases.